 Using & Accessing Materials

-Except for open stack Quaker materials, all materials must be used in the Reading Room.
-Patrons may bring pencil and paper, laptops, tablets, and/or reference materials to the tables, and will be asked to store all other personal belongings in the provided lockers on their arrival.
+- Researchers may bring pencil and paper, laptops, tablets, cameras, phones, and reference materials to the tables, and will store all other personal belongings, including coats, purses, briefcases, and water bottles, in the provided lockers.

-Quaker & Special Collections does accept requests for information via email (preferred) and phone from patrons unable to visit the collections.
-In general, Quaker & Special Collections staff can provide up to half an hour of research free of charge; after that, researchers will be expected to make other arrangements.
+Quaker & Special Collections accepts research requests via email (preferred) and phone from those unable to visit the collections.
+In general, Quaker & Special Collections staff can provide up to half an hour of research free of charge; after that, researchers will need to make other arrangements.

 To find materials in Quaker & Special Collections, researchers may need to search in several places.
 Tripod, the Libraries’ online catalog, contains the records for all books held by Quaker & Special Collections, and some of the manuscript materials.